 Getting Involved on Campus

 When someone is feeling down, it can be tempting to stay indoors and wallow in those feelings.
-But keeping to themselves won’t help new students connect to their community, and connecting might be key to adjusting and settling in.
+Getting involved on campus can help students build community and connect with their peers.
+Colleges have lots of clubs and extracurriculars that can help students find like-minded individuals.

 If committing to a club feels like too much, your child might connect with peers in a more casual way, from making friends in class or meeting new people during a dorm hall function.